TheFireCo/genkit-plugins/examples/README.md

     { text: 'What animal is in the photo?' },
     { media: { url: imageUrl} },
   ],
-  config: {
-        // control of the level of visual detail when processing image embeddings
-        // Low detail level also decreases the token usage
-        visual_detail_level: 'low',
-      },
 });
 console.log(await response.text());
 ```